-The Regulatory Assistance Project (RAP)® is an independent, non-partisan, non-governmental organization dedicated to accelerating the transition to a clean, reliable, and efficient energy future.
-We focus on the world’s four largest power markets, responsible for half of all power generation: China, Europe, India, and the United States.
+The Regulatory Assistance Project (RAP)® is an independent, global, nongovernmental organization advancing policy innovation and thought leadership within the energy community.
+RAP works toward a clean, reliable, equitable and cost-efficient energy future.
+RAP provides clarity, vision and new ideas to decision-makers and the broader energy community, by developing and sharing global best practices tailored to local priorities, acting as a trusted advisor to promote implementation.
+RAP’s team focuses on the world’s four largest power markets, responsible for half of all power generation: China, Europe, India and the United States.

-Our ideal team member will demonstrate the ability to:
+Our ideal team member will demonstrate that they:

-As a senior associate in our U.S. Program, not only will you play a crucial role in our organization, but your day will be filled with rewarding interaction in a global environment.
+As a principal, not only will you play a critical role in our organization, but your day will be filled with rewarding interaction.

-RAP offers a highly competitive salary and benefits combination that is commensurate with experience.
+RAP offers a highly competitive salary/benefits combination that is commensurate with experience.

-Please send your cover letter and resume by August 24, 2018, to [email protected], attention Nick Georges, operations manager, and refer to Senior Associate, U.S. Program in the subject line.
+Does this sound interesting?
+If so, we would love to hear from you.
+Please send in your cover letter and resume to [email protected], and refer to US principal in the subject line.